ollieb216/ollieb216/README.md

 # About Me:
 Hi!
-My name is Ollie Baccay, a second-year Mathematics student at Northeastern University with an interest in math and data science.
+My name is Ollie Baccay, a second-year Mathematics student at Northeastern University with an interest in math, data science, and insurance.
 I enjoy leveraging quantitative analysis, machine learning, and statistical modeling to solve real-world problems and am seeking opportunities to apply these skills to create meaningful solutions.